opensearch-project/opensearch-ci/README.md

 ## Deployment

+**_Important: Please ensure to use strong passwords for you jenkins instance in order to keep it secure._**

 ### CI Deployment
 1. Create another cdk project and depend on this package
 2. Import the config / ci stacks alongside the other resources